JoinCODED/Task-Flutter-intro-myName/README.md

 ## Instructions

-1. Create you flutter app.
+1. Create your flutter app.
-2. Clean your `main.dart` file to look like this:
+2. Edit your `main.dart` file to look like the following:

 ```dart
 import 'package:flutter/material.dart';